 For the LOW level representation, the radio wave carrier could just be switched OFF (i.e zero amplitude).
 This method is known On-Off keying or OOK.
 This type of modulation is used mainly in Morse and CW systems.

 In the article, Analogue modulation, we talked about frequency modulation or FM.
-By varying the frequency of the radio wave carrier with our message signal we can transmit analogue information such as a voice signal.
+By modulating the frequency of the radio wave sub-carrier with our message signal we can transmit analogue information such as a voice signal.

-If instead of a continuous signal we input voltage pulses, the result is a radio wave carrier with shifts in frequency corresponding to the “HIGH” and “LOW” level in our signal.
+If instead of a continuous signal we use a bit stream, the result is a radio wave carrier with shifts in frequency corresponding to the "HIGH(1)" and "LOW(0)" level in our signal.
 This is known as Frequency Shift Keying or FSK.

 Similar to FM, FSK is more resistant to noise than ASK since information is carried by frequency shifts instead of amplitude shifts.
 A further advantage of FSK is that since there are no amplitude changes, non-linear amplifiers that are more power efficient can be used.
 This makes FSK suitable for battery powered operation.

 FSK can be implemented by switching 2 oscillators of different frequency in response to our digital signal.
 However without careful timing, phase discontinuities will be present extending the sidebands into neighbouring channels causing interference across the spectrum.
 It was discovered that by applying a modulation index of 0.5, phase continuity could be maintained and FSK schemes such as MSK (Minimum Shift Keying) and GFSK (Gaussian Frequency Shift Keying) could be realised.

 FSK finds its uses in telemetry, radiosondes on weather balloons, garage door openers etc. In some communication modems FSK can also be used to create audio tones (instead of using radio frequency) which can be used to send data across the telephone line.
 It is also used in amateur radio communication in the form of RTTY (Radio Teletype).